 This is achieved in our multi-period optimizer MvoPlus.
 Here the concepts analogous to those of the single period analysis are:

-A fundamental difference from the single period case is that the portfolio with the largest geometric mean return is often a diversified portfolio (not just a single asset), and this portfolio can have a geometric mean return which is greater than that of any of the constituent assets.
+A fundamental difference from the single period case is that the portfolio with the largest geometric mean return is often a diversified portfolio (not just a single asset), and this portfolio can have a geometric mean return that is greater than that of any of the constituent assets.

-In a multi-period framework, the mean-variance formalism thus has three advantages:
+In a multi-period framework, the mean variance formalism thus has three advantages:

 The multi-period situation may be caricatured by the icon of our multi-period optimizer MvoPlus.
 Here we see the conventional upward sloping frontier (in red), and the Geometric Mean Frontier (in blue) which can have its maximum for an intermediate value of the standard deviation.
 This point is sometimes called the "critical point."

 The portion of the blue curve to the right of the maximum is not actually part of the Geometric Mean Frontier, but it is displayed by MvoPlus in order to emphasize that increasing the expected return beyond the critical point is actually harmful to the long term return.

 Please select the following links to learn more about single and multi-period MVO:

 The following are some books from which you can learn more about MVO:

 - Markowitz, Harry M., "Portfolio Selection".
 The book by the originator of Modern Portfolio Theory.
 A must read.